EU Official Says Iran Ready To Restart Nuclear Talks In September: Reports

 The EU official told the news agencies that it was not clear whether the nuclear talks would remain under the responsibility of the Iranian Foreign Ministry or be taken over by Iran's National Security Council or another body.

-The nuclear deal was signed by Hassan Rouhani, the relatively moderate Iranian leader who left after his allowed two terms.
+The nuclear deal was signed by Hassan Rohani, the relatively moderate Iranian leader who left after his allowed two terms.

 It was signed by the United States, France, Britain, Germany, Russia and China and set an easing of sanctions against Tehran in return for curbs on Iran’s nuclear program.